Course of Studies

 Courses: All academic, arts, and physical education courses are required for all four years of high school, with the exception of occasional choice in the arts.
 All courses are considered Honors courses.
 We do not offer AP courses.

 Test Score Information: 100% of our seniors and juniors will take the SAT I this year.
 Mean scores for the SAT I for past tests are:

 Please note that our school does not administer nor prep for standardized tests, SAT or other.
 Most of our students encounter the PSAT as a first standardized test.

-School and Community Information: The Great Barrington Waldorf High School is a rigorous, college preparatory, independent, coeducational Waldorf day school.
-We enroll 22 students in grades 9-12 this year, and celebrate our third graduating class, of five seniors, in June.
+School and Community Information: The Berkshire Waldorf High School is a rigorous, college preparatory, independent, coeducational Waldorf day school.
 As a Waldorf school, founded on the educational principles of Rudolf Steiner, we aim to balance rigorous academic work with required fine art, practical art, and performing art classes.
 As a school on Main Street of a small town, we aim to integrate our school into our community, aiding community soup kitchens, a local environmentally-friendly river walk, and local community-supported organic farms, while using local resources—libraries, artists’ studios, museums and the great outdoors—to extend our small campus.

-Great Barrington, a town of 9,000 year-rounders and 13,000 summer vacationers in the Berkshire hills of western Massachusetts, straddles the Housatonic River, site of several paper mills.
+Stockbridge is a town of 2,300 year-rounders and approximately 5,000 summer vacationers in the Berkshire hills of western Massachusetts.
 Approximately half our students come from southern Berkshire County; the rest come from northern Litchfield County in Connecticut and eastern Columbia County in New York.
 Their parents are teachers, dairy farmers, doctors, publishers, building contractors, small business owners, and paper mill employees.
 Many but not all are college graduates.